NeverAnIsland/RP/Built-in-RPL-pool.md

 3. Minipools funded this way get a share of RPL inflation as normal, but claiming RPL rewards is different:
     - Instead of NO RPL rewards are claimed by the pool.
-    - A portion or all RPL rewards goes to the pool
+    - A portion or all RPL rewards goes to the pool.
     - A portion (≥ 0) of RPL rewards can be burned or used in pDAO interests (think of it as a pool fee).
         - It is possible to collect a pool fee for funding a protocol owned